twishackaul/CIFAR-10-Classification/README.md

   * Warnings
   * Models, datasets, layers

 - Loading Data: Then load the data using the already present cifar10 dataset in tensorflow.
 Use the syntax => datasets.cifar10.load_data()

+- Training the model: You can train the model using either traditional Artificial Neural Network or using Convolutional Neural Network.
+Add the required loss and activation functions, performance metrics along with the optimizers and you can also apply any regularization technique such as Drop regularization if required.

+- Testing model: Test the model using unseen data and calculate the testing accuracy.

+- Validating model: Validate or evaluate you model using a Confusion Matrix or Heatmap and calculate the accuracy, precision, recall, F1-Score, etc, according to your necessity.